Opinion | A Toronto educator is being attacked for standing up for Palestinians

 Davila’s work provides a counterbalance to persistent narratives and fears that have prevented many from speaking out in support of Palestine or providing anti-oppression and anti-colonial training.
 Schools often pretend to adopt missions that include critical education.
 However, when faced with controversy, even in the face of facts and expertise, some schools and boards retreat into themselves and cower.

 On May 22, a columnist with the Toronto Sun wrote about Davila after the newspaper obtained the materials he had shared.
 The column was overwrought and scornful.
 It was a bit sloppy, too.
 The columnist misspelled Davila’s name repeatedly (it’s Davila, not DaVila).
-The piece included a quotation from B’nai Brith Canada CEO Michael Mosytn calling for Davila to be dismissed and for “a full investigation.”
+The piece included a quotation from B’nai Brith Canada CEO Michael Mostyn calling for Davila to be dismissed and for “a full investigation.”

 After Davila was put on home assignment, he took to Medium to explain and defend himself, and a petition was shared in support of him.
 On May 26, the Toronto Sun columnist published another piece attacking him and the petition.
 Columns like that have a chilling effect on speech.
 When coupled with a work investigation, the effect is more serious and disconcerting.
 On May 27, the columnist wrote a third piece, writing “TDSB educator still tweeting virulent anti-Israel messages.”